cjlangan/telegram-notify-bot/README.md

 - search up **@BotFather** on Telegram
 - message `/newbot` to the BotFather
 - you will be asked to choose a **name** for your bot, it can be anything, I chose `NotiBot`
-- you will be asked to choose a **username** for you bot, it can be anything, but must be unique
+- you will be asked to choose a **username** for your bot, it can be anything, but must be unique
     - remember this username for later.
 - the BotFather will then send you your **API Token** for your Telegram bot